kkashuda/local-events/README.md

 #### getting started:

 After you've cloned the repository cd into **sinatra-portfolio-project** and run **bundle install**.
 Once bundler is done, run **rake db:migrate** to establish the database.
 Now go ahead and start up a local server using either command, **rackup** or **shotgun**.
 If you plan to edit the code, and want to leave the server running opt in for **shotgun**.
 Once the server is up and running, navigate to the localhost site given in the terminal.

+#### contributing:

+Feel free to contribute to this project.
+Eventually, I'd like to have different pages for each state, and searching capability for keywords.
+Maybe even categories of local events.